An Extension of the Athena++ Code Framework for Radiation-Magnetohydrodynamics in General Relativity Using a Finite-Solid-Angle Discretization: Black Hole Accretion Example

 Here, we take the fluid to have the same velocity and specific enthalpy, but the latter is understood to be appropriate for an optically thick gas coupled to radiation:

 Setting $\rhopeakbar = 1$, this equation can be solved for the temperature $\Tpeakbar$ at the pressure maximum.
 For simplicity, we assume only the gamma-law gas has spatially constant entropy:

-For this demonstration, we initialize a small torus with $\redgebar = 6$ and $\rpeakbar = 12$ around a black hole with dimensionless spin $a = 15/16$.
-The density scale is chosen such that $\rhopeak = 10^{-2}\ \g\ \cm^{-3}$ at the pressure maximum.
+For this demonstration, we initialize a small torus with $\redgebar = 20$ and $\rpeakbar = 41$ around a black hole with dimensionless spin $a = 15/16$.
+The density scale is chosen such that $\rhopeak = 5 \times 10^{-5}\ \g\ \cm^{-3}$ at the pressure maximum.
 The material's opacity is given by standard formulas for pure, ionized hydrogen:

-The molecular weight is appropriately set to $\mu = 0.5$, and the adiabatic index is taken to be $\Gamma = 4/3$.
+The molecular weight is appropriately set to $\mu = 0.5$, and the adiabatic index is taken to be $\Gamma = 13/9$.
 The only remaining scale in the problem is $\rg$, set by taking the black hole to have a mass of $10\ \Msun$.

 We add a standard weak poloidal magnetic field to the initial conditions, set from a vector potential $A_\phi \propto \max(\bar{\rho} - 0.2, 0)$.
 The normalization is chosen such that the ratio of the largest value of $\pmag$ to the largest value of $\pgas$ is $10^{-2}$.
-The result is that the average value of $\pmag / \pgas$, weighted by mass in regions with $\bar{\rho} > 0.2$, is $2.28 \times 10^{-3}$.
+The result is that the average value of $\pmag / \pgas$, weighted by mass in regions with $\bar{\rho} > 0.2$, is $4.64 \times 10^{-2}$.

-Here we use a Cartesian Kerr--Schild $(x,\, y,\, z)$ grid with $128^3$ cells at root level covering the interval $[-50,\, +50]$ in each direction.
-We add two levels of static mesh refinement.
-The first doubles the resolution in all dimensions in the region $[-25,\, +25]^3$, and the second quadruples the base resolution inside $[-12.5,\, +12.5]^3$.
+Here we use a Cartesian Kerr--Schild $(x,\, y,\, z)$ grid with $256^3$ cells at root level covering the interval $[-1024,\, +1024]$ in each direction.
+We add seven levels of static mesh refinement.
+The first doubles the resolution in all dimensions inside $[-512,\, +512]^3$; the next does so again inside $[-256,\, +256]^3$; and so on.
+The highest level attains a resolution of $16$ cells per $\rg$ throughout $[-8,\, +8]^3$.
 The radiation field is discretized with an $\Nang = 92$ geodesic grid.

 Figure~\ref{fig:torus} shows slices through the simulation at time $10^4\ \tg$.
 Much of the disk has cooled below $10^8\ \K$.
-Radiation pressure dominates over gas pressure by factors of $10$ to $10^4$ everywhere, while magnetic pressure is comparable to gas pressure throughout most of the domain.
+Radiation pressure dominates over gas pressure by factors of $10$ to $10^4$ everywhere, while magnetic pressure is comparable to gas pressure, with large fluctuations, throughout most of the domain.
 In one panel we show the optical depth per gravitational length,

-illustrating that the bulk of the disk is optically thick.
+illustrating that the bulk of the disk is optically thick, while the jet is optically thin.